leg100/etok/README.md

 Etok supports backup and restoration of the state to cloud storage.
 Every update to the state is backed up to a cloud storage bucket.
 If for whatever reason the secret storing the state is deleted, the workspace restores the secret.

-To enable backup/restore, pass the`--backup-bucket=<bucket>` flag to the `workspace new` command.
+To enable backup/restore, pass the name of an existing bucket via the `--backup-bucket` flag to the `workspace new` command.
 Note: only GCS is supported at present.

 ## Workload Identity